 *Note: A second de Lacy line then inherited the de Lacy’s barony’s through a bloodline descendant from Alberta de Lisours, the daughter of the first Alberta, and only daughter of the first Robert de Lacy and thus sister of the eldest Ilbert (2nd.), Robert (2nd), Henry (1st) and a half sister of the illegitimate Ralph the Red.
 Got all that?

-Henry de Lacy had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brothers death in 1141 (perhaps having been imprisoned after the Battle of Lincoln).
+Henry de Lacy (1st.) had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brothers death in 1141 (perhaps having been imprisoned after the Battle of Lincoln).
 Henry his brother and successor died on a crusade September 25th 1177.
 His son Robert (3rd. named Robert de Lacy) succeeded and was the last direct de Lacy male bloodline descendant of the original de Lacy family of Normandy (as noted above*).
 That last successor de Lacy, Robert died without issue in 1193*.
-The subsequent de Lacy’s of the then successor 2nd. line of de Lacy`s were not of a direct male bloodline from the original de Lacy’s of the Conquest and Normandy.
-It would seem the de Mittons were and are descendant from an early post conquest male de Lacy issue, abet an illegitimate one), but of a direct Norman de Lacy ancestry bloodline.
+The subsequent de Lacy’s became the then successor scion 2nd. line of de Lacy`s were not of a direct male bloodline from the original de Lacy’s of the Conquest and Normandy.
+It would seem the de Mittons were and are descendant from an early post conquest male (Robert) de Lacy bloodline (abet an illegitimate one), but of a direct Norman de Lacy ancestry bloodline.

 Note: their were two de Lacy brothers, Ilbert and Walter of Normandy that accompanied William, Duke of Normandy in the 1066 invasion and subsequent battle of Hastings.